jessesquires/jessesquires.com/_posts/2015-12-06-swift-open-source.md

 subtitle: Let the revolution begin
 ---

 It has only been a few days since the announcement of [Swift going open source](https://developer.apple.com/swift/blog/?id=34) and the activity around the project has been incredible.
-When Apple revealed that Swift would be open source at [WWDC](https://developer.apple.com/wwdc/) earlier this year, I don't think anyone anticipated this.
+When Apple revealed that Swift would be open source at [WWDC](https://developer.apple.com/wwdc/) earlier this year, I do not think anyone anticipated a release like this.

 <!--excerpt-->